reimagined/hacker-news-resolve/README.md

 }
 ```

-Implement the `/register` route in the `extendExpress` function with using of util functions.
+Implement the `/register` route in the `extendExpress` function using util functions.
-Further this function will be passed to the `resolve.server.config.js`:
+This function is passed to `resolve.server.config.js` later:

 ```js
 // ./server/extendExpress.js